A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: System Model

 The receiver includes semantic decoder, channel decoder and semantic knowledge base.
-The semantic knowledge base is synchronized to the transmitter's.
+Its semantic knowledge base is synchronized to the transmitter's.
 The channel decoder processes the received signals to recover semantic features, mitigating errors or distortions caused during the wireless communication process.
-Subsequently, the semantic decoder leverages the semantic knowledge base to decode these features, recovering the sentence $\mathbf{s}$.
-The operation on the received signal $\boldsymbol{y}$ is
+To be specific, the features recovered from $\boldsymbol{y}$ by the channel decoder is denoted as